Suci Cup, Bobble and more Malaysian brands that are breaking the stigmas and taboos around period care

 Founded by female empowerment advocate, cancer survivor and chief 'estrogen' officer Malisse Tan, Bobble is on a mission to educate more Malaysian women about the benefits of organic cotton-based period products, especially to those with sensitive skin who are prone to harsh reactions from most off-the-shelf products.

 At the height of the lockdown in Malaysia, Bobble donated three months’ supply of period pads to women in need.
-The brand turns two this year and hosted its first ever experiential masterclass in August 2022 called Power to Your Period, which took participants through a multi-sensory journey to understand practical ways to support their overall menstrual wellbeing by connecting better with their five senses.
+In 2022, Bobble hosted its first ever experiential masterclass called Power to Your Period, which took participants through a multi-sensory journey to understand practical ways to support their overall menstrual wellbeing by connecting better with their five senses.

 Enya

 Ever wondered how menstruation works for female astronauts in space?
+What is it like living with MRKH syndrome?
 Organic cotton pad brand Enya loves taking followers down a social media rabbit hole of eye-opening health discussions in accessible and interesting ways.
 If you’re not shopping for sanitary pads, pantyliners or menstrual heating patches on Enya’s website, you’ll enjoy a good read (and a good laugh) browsing its thought-provoking and cathartic blog posts.

 Bloody Goodshop